 When creating the Blackstone logo, the designers chose a minimalist approach to reflect the company’s seriousness in the financial services industry.
 Bold simplicity is an appropriate characteristic for the logo used by one of the largest American investment companies.
-Despite the uniformity of colors and structural elements, this symbol serves as an important visual component of the brand.
+Despite the uniformity of colors and structural elements, this symbol is an important visual component of the brand.

 Blackstone: Brand overview